jarusll/the-logs/index.md

 Just enabled `ivy-rich` and it made my life even better.
 Gives the docstring of entities.

+Good day, i ll try to get comfortable with docker asap.

+My eyes feel ticklish and watery, it ll be fine after they get used to glasses.

+I am going to attend the convocation of the Bois.
+Its party time.
+EZ.

+Night friend.

 # 2022-04-07

 ### Plan for today